-2. Injury, illness or medical condition requiring a doctor’s care (supporting documentation required) which greatly affected your ability to complete the term meeting SAP.
+- Injury, illness or medical condition requiring a doctor’s care (supporting documentation required) which greatly affected your ability to meet SAP.

-4. Other extenuating circumstances that were beyond the student’s control (supporting documentation required) which greatly affected your ability to complete the term meeting SAP.
+- Other extenuating circumstances that were beyond the student’s control (supporting documentation required) which greatly affected your ability to meet SAP.

 The following circumstances are NOT considered to be extenuating and beyond the student’s control:

-5. Other circumstances that were not extenuating and beyond your control, or did not greatly affect your ability to complete the term meeting SAP.
+- Other circumstances that were not extenuating and beyond your control, or did not greatly affect your ability to meet SAP.